 Here are a few effective ways to increase employee engagement:

-Job Design — Increase meaningfulness, autonomy, variety, and co-worker support
+Job Design — Increase meaningfulness, autonomy, variety, and co-worker support in jobs.

 Recruitment and selection — Use clear communication to achieve person-job and person-organization fit.
 Hire internally where strategically and practically feasible.